awesome-panel/panel-vegafusion/README.md

 `panel serve name_of_notebook.ipynb`.
 Add the `--autoreload` for *hot reload* during development and `--show` to automatically open the app in the browser.

-## Todo

-This needs to be done before alpha release

-- [x] Fix all errors in `invoke test.all`
-- [x] Make python package installable (and release it)
-- [x] Implement way to get rid of the user having to serve the assets manually via `--static dist=./src-js/dist`.
-- [] Get things working on Binder

 ## License - AGPLv3 - IMPORTANT

 This Panel Vegafusion project is AGPLv3 Licensed because VegaFusion is AGPLv3 licensed and *requires the